 For each of these professional environments, applicants should be working in close proximity to or in direct contact with other clinical providers who do actively maintain direct patient contact.

 Complete a minimum of 45 credits or activity hours of HIV and/or HCV-related continuing education within the 36 months preceding the date of application.
 Continuing Education can be earned in any of the following ways:

 - College-level coursework (A transcript showing a passing grade must be submitted.)

 - Teaching/lecturing (1 hour of in-class instruction is equivalent to 1 hour of CME.)

 - Participation in an HIV-related residency or fellowship program (A letter from the residency or fellowship director confirming participation and completion of HIV/HCV related didactic instruction must be submitted.)

-Course completion documents or transcripts may be submitted but are required only if the application is audited but can be uploaded to the candidate’s account to aid in application review.
+At minimum, a list of all completed CE activities must be submitted at the time of application.
+Course completion documents or transcripts may be submitted but are required only if the application is audited.
+They can be uploaded to the candidate’s account to aid in application review.

 To be considered HIV or HCV-related, the CE program must be specifically tailored towards treating persons living with HIV or HCV.
 Programs devoted solely to comorbidities or other infectious diseases are generally not considered.